 Nobody cares what you look like in an airport, especially when you're in the international flight's departure lounge or on board the plane next to senior travelers.
 So be comfortable.
 Make sure you're wearing what you want to be wearing so you can settle on a seat.

 Bring a blanket and a pillow.
 Make sure you're wearing comfortably thick socks.
 Bring the creature comforts.
-You won't be sorry when you're seeing people dolled up to the nines and wriggling in discomfort.

 All it takes to be comfortable in these spaces is to make yourself more at home.
 It's an excellent way to save money, and to make the most of your time in the airport - don't wait until you arrive at your destination when you can enjoy the fun in the airport and on your flight.